-In an attempt to bridge the gap in the Russian military’s ability to deal with masses of civilians, in recent years, new or reorganized military and paramilitary frameworks have been established specifically for dealing with civilian populations (as the primary mission or as one of the primary missions).
-For example, in 2012, a military police force was established, among whose tasks was to produce capabilities for dealing with civilian populations in military conflicts and in the “restoration of peace” phase.
-Alongside the military, the National Guard, the Rosgvardia (which includes independently-functioning Chechen units known for their brutality), FSB units, and paramilitary forces, e.g. Wagner Group mercenaries and various volunteer units, entered Ukraine.
-Although all of these mechanisms were apparently tailored to operate with less intensity than the military, their pre-war activity did not demonstrate a “soft” attitude toward civilians.
+In an attempt to bridge the gap in the Russian military’s ability to deal with masses of civilians, new or reorganized military and paramilitary frameworks have been established in recent years specifically for dealing with civilian populations (as the primary mission or as one of the primary missions).
+For example, in 2012, a military police force was established, its tasks including producing capabilities for dealing with civilian populations during military conflicts and the “restoration of peace” phase.
+Alongside the military, the National Guard, the Rosgvardia (which includes Chechen units known for their brutality and actually functioning independently), FSB units, and paramilitary forces, including Wagner Group mercenaries and various volunteer units, entered Ukraine.
+Although all of these mechanisms were apparently modified to operate with less intensity than the military, their pre-war activity did not demonstrate a “soft” attitude toward civilians.
 On the contrary, mercenary and “volunteer” units were able to exercise excessive violence against civilians, while their extra-governmental status allowed the Russian regime to evade responsibility for their activities.

 The Kremlin’s flawed assumptions regarding Ukrainian national identity and the weakness of the country’s political institutions influenced the military planning of the invasion.
 In the early days of the war, Russian commanders were instructed to be careful not to harm civilians and to minimize damage to economic infrastructure.
-The Russians sought to maximize the territory they occupied in the first days of the way and bypass urban centers without delay.
+The Russians sought to maximize the territory they occupied in the first days of the war and bypass urban centers without delay.
 However, Ukrainian resistance, logistical difficulties, coordination problems between forces, and the overextension of the attack halted the rapid progress.
-Consequently, the Russian army found itself in intensive friction with the Ukrainian population in which restraints against harming civilians were eroded.
+The Russian army soon found itself in state of intense friction with the Ukrainian population, resulting in the erosion of restraints against harming civilians.

 From the beginning of the invasion, some Russian military moves were designed to disorient the public in an aim to reduce its resistance to the occupation.
 The missile barrage in the first hours of the war was intended to create the psychological effect of terror by striking targets throughout the country, so that a significant part of the population would directly experience the war even if it was far from the main invasion axes.
-In addition, military convoys that crossed the border from many directions were intended to frighten the population and create the impression that the Ukrainian government and its army were incompetent and that the Russian takeover would be completed in a short time.
-The dissemination of reports on the arrival of Chechen fighters, known for being ruthless, was intended to instill fear in the public that the continuation of the war could become even more violent if the Ukrainians did not cooperate.
-The military pressure on the population (and through it on the leadership) escalated in the fall of 2022, when Russia began systematically targeting Ukraine’s electricity infrastructure in order to intensify the public’s fear regarding its ability to safely survive the winter.
+In addition, military convoys that crossed the border from many directions were meant to frighten the population and create the impression that the Ukrainian government and its army were incompetent and that the Russian takeover would be completed in a short time.
+The dissemination of reports on the arrival of Chechen fighters, renown for being ruthless, was intended to instill fear in the public that the continuation of the war could become even more violent if the Ukrainians did not cooperate.
+The military pressure on the population (and through it, on the leadership) escalated in the fall of 2022, when Russia began systematically targeting Ukraine’s electricity infrastructure in order to intensify the public’s fear about its ability to safely survive the winter.

 [IMAGE]